-On May 25, 2017, you appeared by telephone at a hearing on your appeal of NY State of Health's denial of a special enrollment period.
+On June 9, 2017, you appeared by telephone at an expedited hearing on your appeal of NY State of Health's denial of a special enrollment period for your spouse.

 The enclosed Decision, rendered after that hearing, is issued by the Appeals Unit of NY State of Health.